Dimad82/redi_s25_python/Project/Readme.md

 - Error Exceptiones
 - Database should be be localy stored in MySQL

-User should be prompt to input the name of the Ocean and it should show how many pollution is there
+User should be prompt to hover over the name of the Ocean and it should show how many pollution is there

 https://discuss.streamlit.io/t/clicking-an-element-on-st-maps/1908
 Idea for pydeck.py to hoov over the Points.